 The pastoral care of the pupil is at the heart of the ethos and curriculum of Saint Fanchea’s College and affects every aspect of its life.
 We believe that a happy pupil will be a successful pupil and we strive to make this a reality through our Pastoral Care System.

 While every member of staff takes responsibility for the well-being of all pupils, the college also has staff with specific pastoral roles.
 The Form Teacher is the special caretaker of one particular class and its individual pupils.
 He/she aims to create a relationship with the class which will make each pupil feel secure, confident and at ease with him/her and with other members of the class.
 To help develop this special relationship, the Form Teacher takes the class for the Personal and Social Education Programme and for at least one other specific subject.
-He/she also acts as tutor and guide for the pupils as they compile their Records of Achievement.
 The Form Teacher is also an important link between the pupil and the Principal, subject teachers and the home, especially if the pupil appears unsettled or unhappy, or difficulties arise over college work, attendance, behaviour or any other problem.

 The Personal and Social Education Programme in Saint Fanchea’s College aims to develop each pupil’s potential and maturity.
 It is designed to help pupils understand and cope with the physical and emotional changes of adolescence and, through group work and discussion, to cultivate a sense of responsibility, co-operation, self-discipline and respect for the needs, feelings and opinions of others.
 The programme deals with a variety of topics and is delivered at different levels suited to the age and needs of the pupils.
 A Personal and Social Development Course takes place in June each year when various speakers are invited to address the pupils on issues relevant to their stage of development.